ConnerSanders/CapstoneStarterRepo/README.md

 **Wyatt Groves**

 **Austin Jerrolds** is a Computer Engineering student at Tennesee Technological University.
 Austin's interests are Embedded Systems, Digital System Design, and software development.
-Matthew's main focus in the project is the controller system which is responsible for the efficiency computations to measure the project's success.
+Austin's main focus in the project is the controller system which is responsible for the efficiency computations to measure the project's success.

 **Conner Sanders**